 The stigma that once existed around having therapy has greatly diminished but contacting a counsellor can still feel like a daunting prospect.
 Finding the right one for you can be confusing, with counselling directories providing pages of therapists all listing an array of qualifications and theoretical approaches.
 With so many counsellors and therapists to select from, how do you know who to choose?

-One good starting point is to look at whether they’re a member of a professional body, such as the British Association for Counselling & Psychotherapy (BACP).
+One good starting point is to look at whether they’re a member of a professional body, such as the British Association for Counselling & Psychotherapy, or National Counselling Society.
 Registering with a professional organisation means the therapist has agreed to abide by their ethical framework and should practice ethically.

 Also, check out their qualifications and training.
 Have they completed a specialist counselling qualification such as a postgraduate diploma or a degree?
 If the answer is no, then look elsewhere.